 This week, I'll bring you a few recipes from some of these restaurants and some new ones in town.
 The recipes come from local publications used for marketing the restaurants.

-I'll also tell you about any meals we have while here but I'm not sure how often that will be since most nights we will be eating at friend's homes.
+I'll also tell you about any meals we have while here, but I'm still determining how often that will be since most nights we will be eating at friend's homes.

 Last night we enjoyed a delicious lasagna from our dear friend Alice, the person most responsible for us ending up in Park City in the first place.
-Thanks Alice.
+Thanks, Alice.

 Trout with Lemon Butter Sauce